 Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture, which is comparable to the County designation.
+No intensification or densification is a part of this Future Land Use Map amendment.
 No extension of infrastructure is proposed as a part of this future land use map amendment.